almereyda/awesome-starred/README.md

 - [RDPGUI](https://github.com/Gibbio/RDPGUI) - Simple Remote Desktop Connection GUI in PyQt4
 - [h](https://github.com/hypothesis/h) - Annotate with anyone, anywhere.
 - [sayit](https://github.com/mysociety/sayit) - SayIt - a component for recording and storing public statements.
-- [sayit](https://github.com/mysociety/sayit) - SayIt - a component for recording and storing public statements.
 - [pybossa](https://github.com/Scifabric/pybossa) - PYBOSSA is the ultimate crowdsourcing framework (aka microtasking) to analyze or enrich data that can't be processed by machines alone.
 - [webstore](https://github.com/okfn/webstore) - webstore is a web-api enabled datastore backed onto sql databases especially sqlite.
 It supports the RESTful JSON APIs standard to nosql dbs like CouchDB, MongoDB, Riak but with the power, reliability and familiarity of SQL and RDBMS.
 - [openletters](https://github.com/okfn/openletters) - Understanding the "Letter Net"